workato/custom_connector_docs/README.md

 ]
 ```

 When a get request receives this JSON response, it looks up the array for the last record (latest record) and passes it as the cursor for the next poll.
 It also checks the response array size.
-If it is equal to the size limit, it is likely that there are more records matching this request in consequtive pages.
+If it is equal to the size limit, it is likely that there are more records matching this request in consecutive pages.
 Hence the expression given to `can_poll_more` evaluates to true and invokes an immediate successive poll.
 This loop continues until response array size is smaller than page limit.

 At the end of the loop.
 The last (latest) created date is passed as `next_poll`.
 This value will be used in the next poll cycle to pick up new records.